The man who misses all the fun

 The history of the human race;

-We’d have no radio or motor cars,
+We’d have no steam or trolley cars,

 No streets lit by electric stars;